Hypertension – The silent killer that brews!

 A large number of individuals erroneously suppose that high blood pressure is highly common among males, and is also an equal occasional ailment.
 Starting from the age of 65, females are actually more liable to suffer from this disorder as compared to males.
 The good news is that high blood pressure can repeatedly be controlled or managed by living a healthy lifestyle and running with your healthcare provider.

 THAT SOUNDS CREEPY.
 WHAT ARE THE SIGNS AND SYMPTOMS PEOPLE MUST BE CAREFUL ABOUT?

-Early onset of hypertension in urban population involves certain lifestyle factors such as increased obesity index together with sedentary sluggish lifestyle with shortage of physical exercise working as chief contributors.
-In addition, intake of high salt-diet, long-term alcoholism and stress, as well as smoking have also appeared as other chief adaptable factors.
+Early-onset of hypertension in urban population involves certain lifestyle factors such as increased obesity index together with sedentary sluggish lifestyle with a shortage of physical exercise working as chief contributors.
+In addition, intake of high salt-diet, long-term alcoholism, and stress, as well as smoking has also appeared as other chief adaptable factors.

 Secondary hypertension is referred to a condition in which the high blood pressure is the result of another causative condition or an ailment, such as kidney, thyroid, adrenal or pituitary glands disorders, sleep disorders, pregnancy, or as an adverse effect of particular medications approved for other disorders.
 Though, the treatment of secondary hypertension is based upon the detection and treatment of the underlying cause.

 Urbanization and modernization have made life easy, but one can argue we have it too easy.
 Desk jobs, coupled with a sedentary lifestyle make us more susceptible to lifestyle diseases.

 Systolic pressure is defined as the force of the blood against the artery walls as your heartbeats.
 While diastolic pressure is the blood pressure between the heartbeats.
 (120/80 mm Hg signifying: systolic pressure = 120 and diastolic pressure = 80.)